lfurtkevicova/gislab-my-notes/docs/en/newdoc/conventions.rst

 `Plain text` indicates menu titles, menu options, menu buttons, and keyboard accelerators.

-.. tip:: This signifies a tip, suggestion, or general useful note.
+.. tip:: |tip| This signifies a tip, suggestion, or general useful note.

-.. attention:: |caution| This style indicates a warning or caution.
+.. attention:: |att| This style indicates a warning or caution.

-.. important:: text
+.. note:: |note| This is note.

 Other roles like :superscript:`superscript` and :subscript:`subscript` text.